Icemanfr75/icemanfr75.github.io/_posts/2014/2014-6-27-ukraine-ingerence.md

 category: english, geopolitique
 tags: Geopolitique, iran, russie, TAFTA, TTIP, ukraine, usa
 ---
-Version anglaise de l'article d'<a href="http://www.unidivers.fr/amende-bnp-paribas-ingerence-protectionnisme/">Unidivers</a>.
+Version anglaise de l'article d'[Unidivers](http://www.unidivers.fr/amende-bnp-paribas-ingerence-protectionnisme/).

 **We had dealt with the subject of the embargo and blockade as a diplomatic weapon.
 The case of BNP Paribas in the United States and the Ukrainian crisis highlighted another practice: The financial embargo.**